Munganda: Contribution to independence movement

 The village was always at the forefront during the Khadi movement when hundreds of spinning wheels and handlooms produced both rough and quality khadi during the days of the Swadesi Swarajya movements.
 Many individuals from this village took an active part in the freedom movement and had been jailed on many occasions.

 Temples and worship

-The temples of Muleswaraswamy, Rajeswaraswamy, Venugopalaswamy, Mutyalamma, and a Ganapati Man- diram are the places of worship in the village.
+The temples of Muleswara Swamy, Rajeswara Swamy, Venugopala Swamy, Mutyalamma, and a Ganapati Mandiram are the places of worship in the village.
 Ganapathi Navarathrulu is celebrated for nine days from Bhadrapada Suddha Chavithi (August–September).
 Sahasranamarchanas (repeating a thousand names of the Lord), recitation from Vedas, reading of Puranams and philosophical discussions are held.
 This festival is being celebrated for the past 120 years but is confined to this place only.